All You Need to Know About Lord Ganesh Statues

 • Firstly, arrange all the items in one place, so you don’t have to worry about missing out.

-• Split the clay form into multiple chunks and make it in a round shape.
+• Split the clay form into multiple chunks and shape it into a round shape.

 • Take clay lumps and make a pair of legs, hands, ears, stomach, trunk, and head to resemble the body parts.

-• Now fix all the body parts using toothpicks (maximum 8 are required) and press gently.
+• Now fix all the body parts using toothpicks (a maximum of 8 are required) and press gently.

 • You can add designs to the crown and allow it to dry for some time.

-• Add colors to make it look beautiful and elegant at home indoors.
+• Add colors to make it look beautiful and elegant.

 Your homemade eco-friendly Ganesh idol is ready to be worshipped